 When it comes to cold calling, tonality can be one of your biggest strengths or your greatest weaknesses.
 So how can you make sure you’re doing everything you can to sound confident, smart, and enthusiastic?

 Are you making a lot of sales calls?
 With our newly launched Predictive Dialer, you can spend more time actually talking with prospects, and minimize the time you'll have to listen to dial tones and ringing.
+The technology behind the Predictive Dialer detects when a real person answers your sales call and then immediately routes them to the next available sales rep in the session.
+With the time you save using the Predictive Dialer, you can increase your sales reach rates.
+More time for calls = more closed deals.
 Click here to learn more about the first all-in-one CRM with a built-in predictive dialer.

 When you’re making a cold call, you’re already dealing with a healthy dose of skepticism.
 The prospect doesn’t know who you are or why you’re calling.
 And they’re looking for any excuse to get off the phone as quickly as possible.